anarchivist/nyac-2014-presentation/presentation.md

 <http://dp.la/info/about/projects/public-library-partnerships/>

 <div role="note" class="note">
-DPLA has another opportunity to help strengthen the local connection between service hubs and the areas they serve.
+DPLA has another opportunity to help strengthen the local connection between hubs and the areas they serve.
 With the Public Library Partnerships Project, DPLA has the opportunity to provide public librarians in a small number of states with digital skills training.
 This project also allows public librarians in libraries with special collections to connect with their local service hub, which can provide additional resources at the state or regional level.
 The project will host 12 total workshops that will reach approximately 180 public librarians, teaching skills such as writing for the web, exhibition development, and understanding intellectual property rights.